dcx86r/cmus-notify/README.md

 All possible config values:

-`file artist album duration title tracknumber date nomarkup covers placeholder`
+`file artist album duration title tracknumber date nomarkup covers placeholder dunst`

 Album art is not shown by default, adding the value `covers` to the config file enables that option.